Xyce/Xyce/INSTALL.md

 #### Building Trilinos with MPI Parallelism

 To enable MPI parallelism in Xyce, Trilinos must be built with MPI enabled.
-A second "initial cache" file, called `trilinos-config-MPI.cmake`, is provided for MPI builds.
-In addition to using the alternate cache file, the MPI compilers must be explicitly specified to CMake.
+An "initial cache" file, called `trilinos-config-MPI.cmake`, is provided for MPI builds.
+In addition to using the MPI-oriented cache file, the MPI compilers must be explicitly specified to CMake.
 The following CMake invocation should work on most systems:
 ```sh
 cmake \
 -C path/to/Xyce/cmake/trilinos/trilinos-config-MPI.cmake \